Working Alone Supervison

 - Personal Protective Equipment (PPE) assigned to that individual

-- any comments that were entered by the employee or the Control Centre operator during the last check-in
+- any comments that were entered by the employee or the Operations Centre operator during the last check-in

 In addition to ensuring the highest possible level of safety for the individual who is working alone, the above information also clearly demonstrates due diligence on the part of the employer.